matthew-brett/teaching/glm_intro.rst

     ...     p = 1 - ltp # upper tail p
     ...     return beta, t, df, p

+See :doc:`on_cdfs` for background on the probability values.

 So, does ``clammy`` predict ``psychopathy``?
 If it does not, then our estimate of the slope will not be convincingly different from 0.
 The t test divides our estimate of the slope by the error in the estimate;